noisebridge/PythonClass/course/tree-search-algorithms.md

 useful for representing hierarchical relationships (like the folders or directories on your hard disk, or a chart of a large organization's structure).

-If we are lucky, then a tree can be 'ordered' - binary trees are a common example.
-For these, we can determine where to find or place any item by comparing it to the root node, and if it's smaller, looking down to the 'left' of the tree, or if it's larger, to the 'right'.
+Most trees like those in the examples above contain no 'order' in the tree;
+that is, if I asked you to find a file named 'test.py', it's hard to tell just by looking at the folder names where that file will be; you would have to open a few (or maybe all) of them to find it.
+We're going to write code to do this automatically - these are called 'tree search algorithms'.

-This class will focus on trees without order, where we need to /traverse/ the tree to find items we're looking for.
-The two most common algorithms for tree traversal are Depth-First Search (DFS) and Breadth-First Search (BFS).
+Our tree search algorithms will _traverse_ the tree to find items we're looking for.
+The two most common algorithms for tree traversal are Depth-First Search (DFS) and Breadth-First Search (BFS), and we'll look at both.

 ## Depth-First Search